ethanp/programming/Educational/XCode/StanfordFall2013/Top Places/readme.md

 Evolving List of Next-Steps to Persue
 -------------------------------------

-1. Set the `PhotoListViewController`'s `title` to be the `@"city"`

-1. Just start making the Browse Tab and see what happens
+1. Make the `PlacePhotoListViewController` load in real content

 Notes
 -----

 1. Cells in the BrowseTab are called `@"BrowseTab Cell"`s
+1. Cells in a PhotoList are called `@"PhotoList Cell"`s

 OVERALL
 -------